Accesso effettuato come:

 How to tackle the climate emergency while encouraging travel hosted by Touch Stay

-I also hosted and appeared in a number of webinars for sustainable tourism organisation, Wayaj as well as providing hotel marketing expertise.
-You can see the webinars here
+I hosted and appeared in a number of webinars for sustainable tourism organisation, Wayaj, as well as providing hotel marketing expertise.

 I was one of the first speakers on new podcast The Green Path.